pawankmrai/Learning-Python/Project/README.md

     # Go to "fresh_tomatoes.py" file
     # Run the module

-# It should a movies catalogue page with Movies list
+# It should open a web page with Movies list
 # Hover on any of the movie and click to play the trailor